-Mark Bai Li is a DPhil student in Applied Linguistics and Manchu language education at the Department of Education, University of Oxford.
+Mark Bai Li is a Doctoral student in Applied Linguistics and Manchu language education at the Department of Education, University of Oxford.

 His current project focuses on the education of the “critically endangered” Manchu language in China.
 Specifically, he is interested in understanding how the visual complexity, grapheme-to-phoneme mapping complexity, and syllabic complexity of Manchu orthography contribute to the young learner’s word recognition.